-Check that the engine starts with all keys that are equipped on vehicle.
-Also, when starting the engine, check that the security indicator light goes off.
-Check that the security indicator light flashes immediately after removing the key. (model without keyless access function)

-3) Check that the security indicator light flashes immediately after turning the ignition switch from ON to ACC or OFF, or when the doors are opened/ closed with the ignition switch at ON or ACC. (model with keyless access function)
+- 1) Check that the engine starts with all keys that are equipped on vehicle.
+Also, when starting the engine, check that the security indicator light goes off. - 2) Check that the security indicator light flashes immediately after removing the key. (model without keyless access function) - 3) Check that the security indicator light flashes immediately after turning the ignition switch from ON or ACC to OFF, or when the doors are opened/closed with the engine OFF and the ignition switch at ON or ACC.
+(Model with keyless access function)

-If malfunctions occur, refer to "IMMOBILIZER (DI-AGNOSIS)".
+If malfunctions occur, refer to "IMMOBILIZER (DIAGNOSIS)".